kid-gorgeous/kid-gorgeous/README.md

 💬 Maintained Platforms:
 - "Trader": A knowledgable application that may assist with short-term, and long-term financial investments.
 It leverages cutting edge time forcasting predictions, and malleable strategy writers yet to be released
 - My website: Check it out, it's basically me.
 Let me know how to change it but I dont want it to look any better, it was the first time using heroku.
 - HomeAI: A dedicated application used to assist you in your everyday life.
-Focused on user create user based routines.
+Focused on user create user based routines
 <hr>

 📫 How to reach me: <br>
 [![Contacts](https://skillicons.dev/icons?i=discord,gmail,linkedin)](https://skillicons.dev)
 <br>